 Our Accommodation Adjacent to the Thermal Pools of Paipa

-What was great is that we were the only customers in the whole huge place?
+Incredible! – we found this wonderful retro hotel online Hotel cabañas El Portón with great access to the thermal pools of Paipa.
+What was great is that we were the only guests in the whole huge place!

-Our room was nice and warm, and had an en-suite with hot shower and t-v and even a mini bar.
+Our room was nice and warm and had an ensuite with hot shower, bunk beds, a TV and a mini bar.

 The lovely old veranda was great for a quiet read in the morning.